plume-lib/merging/README.md

 ### How to use as a merge driver

-After performing the following steps, git will automatically use this merge driver whenever you do a git merge of Java files.
+After performing the following steps, git will automatically use this merge driver for every merge of Java files.

-1. In your `~/.gitconfig` file, add:
+1. In your `~/.gitconfig` file (or in a repository's `.git/config` file, to take effect for only that repository), add:

 ```
 [merge "merge-java"]